Welcome to Beerup Law

-This charge, not very common, occurs when someone destroys a writing, almost always an official document, with a purpose to defraud.
-One can imagine cases where the destruction of a deed, will, or official notice can be done with an intent to defraud.
+This charge, not very common, occurs when someone destroys a writing, almost always an official document, with the purpose to defraud.
+One can imagine cases where a deed, will, or official notice can be destroyed with an intent to defraud.
 There have also been rare cases when this subsection has been used to prosecute someone who has destroyed a price tag to get a lower price.

 Making or Altering Anything Other Than a Writing

 The full language of this subsection reads, “(m)akes or alters anything other than a writing, including receipts and universal product codes, so that it purports to have a genuineness, antiquity, rarity, ownership, or authorship which it does not possess.”
 Examples of this would be anything done to make art or collectors' items appear genuine when they are not.

 These cases are rare, so there is not a large body of casework, but one would presume that they are more difficult to prosecute than cases for making a writing.
 For instance, if you are caught with a stolen check made out to you in your handwriting, it is easy to infer your guilt.
 If you claim to have found a piece of artwork in your attic that turns out to be a forgery, however, it would presumably be much more challenging to prove that you knew it was fake and were trying to defraud someone.

 A person can be charged with forgery if they use or possess something they know to be forged to defraud by claiming it is genuine.
 The State does not have to prove that the person using, possessing, or transferring the item did the forgery themselves.
 Missouri courts have held that the person must offer the forged instrument to another for the charge to be valid.
 This does lead one to wonder what exactly is meant by the phrase “possesses for the purpose of using.”